dlecan/generic-dns-update/README.md

 # GDD | Gandi Dynamic DNS
-A cross-platform tool to update Gandi.net zonefiles written in Rust
+A tiny cross-platform tool to update Gandi.net zonefiles written in Rust.

+No dependency and simple configuration: either by config file or by command line parameters.

 ## Inspiration
 - https://github.com/brianpcurran/gandi-automatic-dns